Localization and splitting of a quantum droplet with a potential defect: Droplet setting and external potential

 To provide evidences about the many-body character of the eGPE droplet dynamics and understand its microscopic characteristics we also perform exact-diagonalization on the level of the single-particle Schr\"odinger equation.
 The respective eigenvalue problem reads $[(-1/2)\partial^2/\partial x^2+ V(x)]\varphi_n(x)=\epsilon_n \varphi_n(x)$, where $\epsilon_n$, $\varphi_n(x)$ represent the eigenvalues and eigenstates of the system.
 This is numerically solved via standard diagonalization\footnote{Using a spatial discretization of $dx=0.02$, guarantees numerical convergence of the eigenenergies and eigenstates of our setting.} yielding $\epsilon_n$ and $\varphi_n(x)$, with the latter being, of course, orthonormal namely $\braket{\varphi_n|\varphi_m}=\delta_{nm}$.
 For completeness, we remark that the kinetic energy operator is constructed with the finite difference method leading to a tridiagonal matrix representation.

-The first few energetically lower single-particle eigenstates of $V(x)$ with the repulsive and the attractive potential are shown in Fig.~\ref{fig:SP_potential}(c), (d).
+The first few energetically lower single-particle eigenstates of $V(x)$ with the potential barrier and well are shown in Fig.~\ref{fig:SP_potential}(c), (d).
 It can be seen that in the case of a double well, $V_0>0$, eigenenergy doublets appear with the corresponding $\varphi_n(x)$ being delocalized over both wells, and hence bearing similarities with Bloch states~\cite{lewenstein2012ultracold}.
 The doublets consist of a symmetric/antisymmetric wave function pair.
 As expected~\cite{lewenstein2012ultracold}, the energy gap decreases (increases) with $V_0$ for eigenstates belonging to the same (different) doublet and eventually saturates, see Fig.~\ref{fig:SP_potential}(e).

-On the other hand, for $V_0<0$ there is always a bound state (having the form of $\varphi_0(x) \sim \sqrt{\kappa}e^{-\kappa \abs{x}}$, $\kappa = \abs{V_0}\sigma \sqrt{2\pi}$ for $\sigma \to 0$ retrieving the bound state in a delta potential) lying within the attractive potential [Fig.~\ref{fig:SP_potential}(d)].
-This is followed by delocalized states, whose extent is dictated by the harmonic oscillator length, $l_x= \Omega^{-1/2} = 31.6$.
+On the other hand, for $V_0<0$ there is always a bound state lying within the potential well [Fig.~\ref{fig:SP_potential}(d)].
+This bound state has the form $\varphi_0(x) \sim \sqrt{\kappa}e^{-\kappa \abs{x}}$, with $\kappa = \abs{V_0}\sigma \sqrt{2\pi}$ which in the limiting case of ($\sigma \to 0$, $V_0\to \infty$) converges to the relevant bound state in a delta potential.
+Higher-excited states are delocalized, with their extent being dictated by the harmonic oscillator length, $l_x= \Omega^{-1/2} = 31.6$.
 The odd $\varphi_n$ eigenstates ($n=1,3,\ldots$) are not affected by the central dip since they possess a node at this location.
 This is manifested by their eigenenergies being close to the values in the absence of a dip, $(n+1/2)10^{-3}\hbar \omega_{\perp}$ [Fig.~\ref{fig:SP_potential}(d)].
-In contrast, the even eigenstates ($n=2,4,\ldots$) are affected by the attractive potential, exhibiting a suppressed peak at the center [inset of Fig.~\ref{fig:SP_potential}(d)].
+In contrast, the even eigenstates ($n=2,4,\ldots$) are affected by the potential well, exhibiting a suppressed peak at the center [inset of Fig.~\ref{fig:SP_potential}(d)].
 Moreover, their eigenenergies are shifted to lower values compared to the case with $V_0=0$.
 The energy gaps among successive eigenstates increase for larger $V_0$ and additional bound states appear as can be inferred from Fig.~\ref{fig:SP_potential}(f).

 To obtain the stationary states of the many-body setting analyzed below, we compute the time-independent version of Eq.~(\ref{dimless_eGPE}) utilizing a fixed point iterative Newton scheme~\cite{kelley2003solving} in the presence of von Neumann boundary conditions.
 Additionally, in order to monitor the nonequilibrium quantum dynamics of the droplet we solve Eq.~(\ref{dimless_eGPE}) in real-time through a fourth-order Runge-Kutta integrator exploiting a second-order finite differences method for the spatial derivatives.
 Typical values of the used spatial and time discretizations are $dx=0.005$ and $dt=10^{-6}$ respectively.